How to Manage Microsoft Licensing in Certero

 7. Save the transaction.

-Product types include: license-only, license plus maintenance, maintenance only, subscription, and version/edition upgrades (step-ups).
+Product types include: licence-only, licence plus maintenance, maintenance only, subscription, and version/edition upgrades (step-ups).

 Retail transactions

-Use Retail transactions to track boxed products and OEM licenses (e.g., a Windows Server license bundled with server hardware).
+Use Retail transactions to track boxed products and OEM licences (e.g. a Windows Server licence bundled with server hardware).

 1. Navigate to Microsoft Licensing > Retail Transactions.